 Once the surface is covered with these weeds, in addition to making a pond or lake unsightly and not very appealing for swimming, sunlight is prevented from reaching the deeper parts of the water body.
 Thus, reducing the ability of sub-surface plants to photosynthesize and produce oxygen, which in turn may reduce the levels of dissolved oxygen below the acceptable levels required for a healthy fish population.
 A strong odor may then develop and organic muck loaded with excess nutrients will accumulate.
 To keep a water body healthy, it’s best to keep them under control.

 It is thought that duckweed can be used as a water purifier, as the plant consumes nitrogen and phosphorus from the water.
 Due to this nitrogen and phosphorus consuming quality you will find duckweed in many ponds that have problems with septic, agricultural and fertilizer run-off.
 But using duckweed for water cleansing is certainly a low tech and time-consuming process and duckweed cannot get rid of pesticides, heavy metals or toxic substances.
 Also, as mentioned above, duckweed can very quickly cover a whole pond and is very difficult to get rid of manually once it is overgrown.

 Duckweed and watermeal are small, stemless, free-floating, aquatic flowering plants which grow across the world except in very cold regions.

 Duckweed and watermeal normally do not grow in rivers unless there is a reduced flow of water.
 Generally, the reproduction rate of duckweed and watermeal are astounding given the right nutrient load in the water.
 It can cover 1 acre in just 45 days if left unrestrained

-- Duckweed and watermeal are bright green and when full grown, it can form carpet-like groups.
+- Duckweed and watermeal are bright green and when fully grown can form carpet-like groups

 How to Get Rid of Duckweed and Watermeal Naturally